schoinh/CirclesMVCAzure/README.md

 ## Description

 This Web site allows users to discover new friends and add them to private groups called circles.
-It uses the [Circles API](https://github.com/ejordan1/CirclesApiAzure).

 The user can:
 * Register a new account and log in